Ken Eberts

-Ken Eberts (born July 4, 1943) is an American painter who has been a major contributor to the automotive art genre.
-He is a founding member of the Automotive Fine Arts Society (AFAS), and has been its president since its inception in 1983.
+Ken Eberts (July 4, 1943 - August 14, 2024) was an American painter who had been a major contributor to the automotive art genre.
+He was a founding member of the Automotive Fine Arts Society (AFAS), and was its president since its inception in 1983.

 More than 1200 of his original paintings hang in the homes and galleries of art collectors around the world.
 The best known of his works include "Dad's Home" and "California Pit Stop".
 Eberts has created the principal posters for seven of the Pebble Beach Concours d'Elegance.
 In 2003, he was named Ford Motor Company's official Centennial Artist, following Norman Rockwell who had been Ford's 50th Anniversary artist in 1953.

 Early life

 Ken Eberts was raised in the Bronx, New York City, by his parents Charles J. Eberts and Renee Eberts, née Sternberg.
 By his teenage years, Eberts drew constantly.
+Eberts graduated from the High School of Music and Art in New York City.
 He was encouraged in this by his Scottish grandmother, an amateur fine artist.
 Eberts' favorite artists were Norman Rockwell and Andrew Wyeth, but he was also drawn to movies of the 1930s and 1940s that featured automobiles and street scenes.
 In college, he designed and built a full size fiberglass sports car.
 He graduated from the Art Center College of Design in Pasadena, California.

 In 1965, Eberts was recruited by the Ford Motor Company in Dearborn, Michigan.
 He joined the design team responsible for the Mercury Cougar, Ford LTD and Galaxie, the 2nd generation Ford Econoline van and the Lincoln Continental Mark III.
 In 1966, Lockheed Aircraft hired him to join their design team for the L-1011 airliner.